slushpool/stratumprotocol/stratum-extensions.md

 We can use the opportunity to make one backward incompatible change to the protocol to support multiple extensions in the future.
-In a way that a miner can advertise its cababilities and at the same time it can request some needed features from server.
+In a way that a miner can advertise its capabilities and at the same time it can request some needed features from server.

-It is preferrable that the same mechanism for feature negotiation can be used for not yet known features.
+It is preferable that the same mechanism for feature negotiation can be used for not yet known features.
 It should be easy to implement in the mining software too.